JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 Source: Machine Learning Course By Andrew NG - Week 3 Reading: Cost Function

+So combining both of these functions will allow for computing the appropriate cost for the hypothesis function.

+## Multiclass Classification

+TBD

 ## Week 4: Multi-Class Classification and Neural Networks

 ## Week 5: Neural Network Learning